input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-5.md

         cardano-node run ...

-5. Record your pool id in the Testnet spreadsheet, to advertise that it is running.
+5. Advertise that your pool is running.

     __Note:__ At the time of writing, there is no way to determine your pool id yet.
+Please use the CBOR-hex from the cold key verification file instead.

 6. Check that you are delegating to your own pool, then wait until the following epoch (around 6 hours), and confirm that your pool is producing blocks by e.g. inspecting the log data.
     Also confirm that your pool is receiving the correct rewards.
     Congratulations, you are now a fully fledged Shelley Testnet pool operator!
-    Record the date and value of your rewards in the SHelley Testnet spreadsheet.

     __Note:__ At the time of writing, there is no way to check rewards yet.